There’s gold in them thar hills.

 I wanted to take a road trip.
 Just me and the Little exploring the great outdoors, the American Wild West and a few things in between.
 I didn’t want this to be that ordinary run-of-the-mill California road trip.
 No way, no how.
 It had to be full of adventure and oozing with wide-eyed legends.
 Sure, we could have hit all the main highlights, seen all the national parks and wrote yet another boring blog post about the same trip that’s been done by a bazillion people, but that’s not Fairytale Traveler form.

 We needed an adventure.
 We wanted more.
 We wanted to explore the last frontier.
-The gun slinging, gold rushing, good-guy vs. bad guy, Wild West.
-What better way to do this than in one of the best Ford family cars out there, the F-250.
-In terms of family cars that do it all, this is a mountain-family’s best friend.
+The gun slinging, gold rushing, good-guy vs. bad guy.
+The Wild West.
+And what better way to do it than with the Kia Sorento!
+Lucky for us my best friend owns one and let us use it for the entire trip!

 My Wild West